Skip to the main content

 • Identify treatment goals

-• Choose an approach and develop a treatment program
+• Select an approach or approaches and develop a treatment program

-• Adjust programs as needed, like transposing pieces of music to suit the vocal range of the client
+• Adjust approaches or programs as needed to best meet the client’s needs, such as by transposing music to better suit the client’s vocal range

-Whether they are members of teams or work in private practice, creative arts therapists work closely with other professionals.
-These include psychiatrists, psychologists, teachers, and counsellors.
+Whether as members of interdisciplinary teams or individuals in private practice, creative arts therapists work collaboratively with other professionals.
+These include, but are not limited to, psychiatrists, psychologists, teachers, nurses, speech-language pathologists, counsellors, and allied health professionals.

 Working Conditions